Jan 2021 - Yes we are accepting new projects;

 Pressing your seams using a pressing board while you construct your quilt is an excellent way to ensure your construction is consistent.
 Also, trim excess threads and remove any 'ripped' seam threads as you construct them.
 They are difficult to locate on a completed project and are time consuming to clip while quilting.

 If adding a border (or multiple borders) ensure that you have measured the borders prior to stitching, so that they don't 'grow' when the quilt is on the frame.
 Fabric stretches during handling and stitching, and if the borders are not the correct size the borders tend to bow making wavy edges and non-rectangular products.
 (We have a tip sheet for measuring and cutting accurate borders to eliminate this).

 Trim the backing so that it is square with respect to the length and width of grain.
-The backing is the first to be mounted on the frame and the top edge is assumed to be squared.
+The backing, as mounted on the frame is assumed to be squared.
 If it is not, then the backing will end up at an angle.
-The best scenario is that backing is one piece.
-There is now a good selection of material up to 108" wide.
-If the backing is to be pieced, the preferred method is to join across the width.
+The best scenario is that backing is one piece and there is good selection of material 108" wide.
+If the backing is to be pieced, the preferred method is to join across the width of the quilt.

 We require 5 inches on each side larger than the top and another 6 inches to the length to allow for proper mounting.

 On your final pressing, press from the back.
 Check for stray threads - especially if the top has both light and dark threads.
 Dark threads will definitely show through light material and once quilted, are impossible to remove.